rajeshagadi/MTC_ContainerCamp/modules/kubernetes/kubernetes-with-ACR.md

 ## Task 3: Install kubectl
-Kubectl is the command line tool for administering your ACS Kubernetes cluster.
+Kubectl is the command line tool for administering your AKS Kubernetes cluster.

 1. Install the *kubectl* tool with the following command:

     ```
-    az acs kubernetes install-cli
+    az AKS install-cli
     ```
 2. Validate that *kubectl* has been successfully installed by running:
     ```